axiomadev/multisig-money-tree/README.md

     address: cs_1_deposit_node.to_address(network: NETWORK)
 }
 ```
-In the same way, we initialize the node for the cosiner # 2
+In the same way, we initialize the node for the cosigner # 2

 ### Create multisig node